An official website of the United States government

 All nine regions had significant unemployment rate declines from a year earlier.
 The largest of these decreases occurred in the East North Central (-1.6 percentage points).
 The next largest over-the-year decreases were in the Middle Atlantic, Mountain, and New England regions (-1.1 percentage points each).

-Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, West North Central region had lowest unemployment rate, Pacific region the highest, in January 2015 on the Internet at https://www.bls.gov/opub/ted/2015/west-north-central-region-had-lowest-unemployment-rate-pacific-region-the-highest-in-january-2015.htm (visited April 28, 2017).
+Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, West North Central region had lowest unemployment rate, Pacific region the highest, in January 2015 at https://www.bls.gov/opub/ted/2015/west-north-central-region-had-lowest-unemployment-rate-pacific-region-the-highest-in-january-2015.htm (visited March 20, 2023).